provok-exe/zeytal/examples/basic-setup/README.md

 Your `zeytal.json` config file is ready to be updated with your tweaks.
 However, nothing has been overridden yet for the beginning of your project.

 Click here for more info on [how to tweak your CLI config ](https://zeytal.com/docs/cli-config-files?utm_source=github&utm_medium=readme&utm_campaign=zeytal-example).

+## Figma Sample File

+To try this setup easily, you can use our [free Design System sample file](https://www.figma.com/community/file/1482453731920989064).